gemvc/stcms/README.md

 - 🚀 **Hybrid Rendering**: Twig for server-side, React for interactive components
 - 🔌 **API Integration**: Fetch data from GEMVC or any API using Guzzle
 - ⚡ **Modern Caching**: Symfony Cache (APCu/file)
-- 🛠️ **Two-Step Project Init**:
+- 🛠️ **Powerful CLI**:
-  - `init` command for a minimal, single-language project.
+  - `init` command for one-step project scaffolding.
-  - `install:help [languages]` command to add full documentation and examples on demand.
+  - `install:help` to add full documentation and examples.
+  - `cache:clear` for easy cache management in production.
+  - `deploy:init` to set up automated deployment workflows (e.g., GitHub Actions).
 - 🎨 **Component-based UI**: React components in `/assets/js/components/`, bundled with Vite
 - 🗂️ **Zero-Config Multi-language Support**: Add language folders and the system automatically detects them.
 - 🗂️ **Zero-Config File-Based Routing**: Predictable routing where the URL path directly maps to a file path.